At a glance

 You can use healthdirect’s directory to find a health service near you.

 There is no specific treatment for MERS.
-Most people with MERS will be cared for in hospital.
+Most people with MERS receive supportive care in hospital.

 Read more about how to manage or treat MERS.